 Why do people say this?
 If we were to give people the world’s most generous interpretation ever for using this phrase, we might say that they are letting us know:

-We are an organisation with high performance expectations and we pride ourselves on hiring the brightest people to solve the toughest problems.
+We are an organization with high-performance expectations and we pride ourselves on hiring the brightest people to solve the toughest problems.
 This is important to us.

 In light of this, I thought I’d unpack what’s going on in this phrase to assist anyone engaging those who like to throw out the ‘lowering the bar narrative’ and hopefully offer you a framework for thinking about it that makes space for a powerful conversation.